orangekame3/stree/README.md

   -p, --profile string        AWS profile to use (default "default") -r, --region string         AWS region to use (overrides the region specified in the profile) -s, --size                  Print the size of each file in bytes along with the name.
-  -u, --username              Print the owner of
+  -u, --username              Print the owner of each file.
+  -v, --version               version for stree

 ```